ashxxxx2/moonpredictor/README.md

 # lets see how to use it now!
 its really easy!

-·Step 0: install python if u dont have it! : https://www.python.org/downloads/
+· Step 0: install python if u dont have it! : https://www.python.org/downloads/

 · Step 1: open "install-requirements.bat" to install all files and the latest version!